mattbierner/blog.mattbierner.com/_posts/2015-11-15-apep-std-and-apep-examples.md

 >
 > Moving suddenly, he shoves me against the wall.
 He holds me against his hips, and I groan loudly, panting.
 His fingertips run down my neck.
 How can he do this to me?

-*Fifty Shades of Gray* is around 100,000 words long, and Apep can 100,000 words worth of these excerpts in half a second.
+*Fifty Shades of Gray* is around 100,000 words long, and Apep can generate 100,000 words worth of these excerpts in half a second.
 You can find the [port on Github](https://github.com/mattbierner/fifty-shades-of-dyspepsia/).

 # Post-Apeptide